OfficeDev/VBA-content/Publisher-VBA/articles/3d3fcdaa-af51-0a28-ff25-f2b92deceaf6.md

  Select Case FromState
  Case 1
- MsgBox "Now you will build your publication merge " &amp; _ "by adding fields to your publication."
+ MsgBox "Now you will build your publication merge " &; _ "by adding fields to your publication."
  Case 2
- MsgBox "Now you will see your publication " &amp; _ "merged with the records in the data source."
+ MsgBox "Now you will see your publication " &; _ "merged with the records in the data source."
  Case 3
  MsgBox "Now you will complete the mail merge process."